yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Azure Cloud Shell with URL and PowerShell mode highlighted.](images/dr-cloudshell.png "Azure Cloud Shell")

-2. Update the **-Location** parameter in each of the commands below to be a different location than **ContosoRG11**.
+2. Update the **-Location** parameter in each of the commands below to be a different location than **ContosoRG1**.
 Execute the commands.
 These commands will create the DR resource group and deploy the DR resources.
+If you have multiple subscriptions, ensure you create the resources in the correct subscription using

+    ```PowerShell

+    Get-AzSubscription
+    Select-AzSubscription [SubscriptionID]
+    ```

     You can proceed to the following tasks while the template deployment is in progress.

     ```PowerShell